Dhouti/TSymbiote/README.md

 A debugging tool for Tailscale for network visualization & remote debugging.

 TSymbiote attaches to existing Tailscale deployments, allowing you to map your network and debug remote hosts by "impersonating" them.
-The WebUI supports concurrent requests across multiple adapters—for example, running a `Ping` from every host to all peers it can communicate with concurrently, the node graph shows color coded results.
+The WebUI supports concurrent requests across multiple adapters, for example, running a `Ping` from every host to all peers it can communicate with concurrently, the node graph shows color coded results.

 **Use at your own risk.
 No guarantees of security or functionality.**